solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 ### Problem 6: Fused operations

 Many SIMD instruction sets include fused multiply-accumulate operations, either as simple FMA operations or as part of a composite such as a dot product.
-The goal of fusing in these cases is to increase precision - the intermediate value that is added into the accumulator sum is only transient inside the hardware so can be stored at higher precision than a 32-bit float in a register.
+Fused operations are usually faster, as well as running at increasing precision because intermediate values are transient inside the hardware and can be stored at higher precision than a 32-bit float in a register.

+The performance would be great for us, but the higher intermediate precision is a killer for invariance because it cannot be sensibly emulated in other ISAs.
-This is great for floating point error, but bad for invariance as we cannot reproduce this consistently across instruction sets, so they also end up on the ban list.
+Automatic compiler-generated contractions therefore end up on the ban list.

+**Note 1:** Ryg points out that you can safely use manually inserted contractions in cases where you can guarantee that the intermediate value is exactly representable in 32-bit floating-point.
+One useful case for compressors is exploiting the fact that all integer values less than 2<sup>24</sup>
+(1,677,216) can be represented exactly.
+While this is a relatively low range it is perfect for handling error summation, as we are processing small blocks of e.g. 8-bit color and 6-bit weights.

-**Note:** These can give good performance benefits, as we have so many operations that look like FMAs and modern FMA ISA extensions can fuse many styles of FMA (fused mul-then-add, fused add-then-mul, fused mul-then-sub, etc.).
+**Note 2:** These can give good performance benefits, as we have so many operations that look like FMAs and modern FMA ISA extensions can fuse many styles of FMA (fused mul-then-add, fused add-then-mul, fused mul-then-sub, etc.).
 We do support these, but only the user explicitly turns off invariance